gooddata/gooddata-ui/docs/drillable_item.md

 id: drillable_item
 ---

-Youo can enable eventing and drilling in a vizualization. drilling is the process of 'zooming in' on a single measure value by filtering out all other data and breaking that value across a new attribute of interest.
+You can enable eventing and drilling in a vizualization.
+Drilling is the process of 'zooming in' on a single measure value by filtering out all other data and breaking that value across a new attribute of interest.
 See [Drilling into Reports](https://help.gooddata.com/display/doc/Drilling+into+Reports).

 To turn on eventing and drilling, specify at least one drillableItem.